muehlefeldt/unity-machine-learning/docs/run-log.md

 * Using a build.
 Run 2e6 steps.
 * 1477 config used.

+## 1479 - 1484
+* Disregard.
+Test shit for CLI arguments.
+* At least stats seem to do stuff.

+## Up to and incl.
+1523
+* Development entries.
+Can be disregarded.

+## 1524
+* Dev run in the editor.

 # Next
 * CLI build with sensonr count dynamic.
 * Same room starts count rausschreiben.